Project-MONAI/model-zoo/models/vista3d/docs/README.md

 ```

 - The `points` together with `label_prompts` for "Kidney", "Lung", "Bone" (class index [2, 20, 21]) are not allowed since those prompts will be divided into sub-categories (e.g. left kidney and right kidney).
 Use `points` for the sub-categories as defined in the `inference.json`.
+- To specify a new class for zero-shot segmentation, set the `label_prompt` to a value between 133 and 254.
+Ensure that `points` and `point_labels` are also provided; otherwise, the inference result will be a tensor of zeros.

 ### `label_prompt` and `label_dict`
 The `label_dict` defined in `docs/labels.json` has in total 132 classes.
 However, there are 5 we do not support and we keep them due to legacy issue.
 So in total